ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 Congratulations, the newly installed system is now complete with all settings, scripts, visualizations, etc.

 With Backitup there is now the possibility to restore further data if it was backed up in advance on the old system.
-You can restore the Redis database, the Zigbee database, the mySql database and your history data using the same steps as described above.
+You can restore the Redis database, the Zigbee database, the mySql database and your history data with the same steps as described above.

 The list of the retrieved backups would then look like this in the example.